rainbow-cards/rainbow-cards.github.io/index.md

 layout: default
 ---

-# Manoa Rainbow Cards
+# Overview

-Manoa Rainbow Cards is a Meteor-based Trading Card Game (TCG) where University of Hawai'i at Manoa professors are the cards!
+Manoa Rainbow Cards is a Trading Card Game (TCG) app where University of Hawai'i at Manoa professors are the cards!
 Developed by the team at Rainbow Cards.

+This TCG application aims to increase familiarity and engagement between the students and professors of the UH Manoa campus - each professor card

 ## Links
 * [Rainbow Cards GitHub Organization](https://github.com/rainbow-cards)